o-ran-sc/ric-plt-submgr/docs/user-guide.rst

   Example: curl -X POST "http://10.244.0.181:8080/ric/v1/test/deletesubid=1"

- Remove all subscriptions from db
+ Remove all subscriptions from db.
+Note that the subscription is not deleted from Subscription Manager's RAM memory!
+ Subscription Manager pod restart is required for that.

  .. code-block:: none

   Example: curl -X POST "http://10.244.0.181:8080/ric/v1/test/emptydb"

- Make Subscription Manager restart
+ Make Subscription Manager restart.

  .. code-block:: none

   Example: curl -X POST "http://10.244.0.181:8080/ric/v1/test/restart"

- Use this command to get Subscription Manager's log writings
+ Use this command to get Subscription Manager's log writings.

  .. code-block:: none

    Example: kubectl logs -n ricplt submgr-75bccb84b6-n9vnt

- Logger level in configmap.yaml file in Helm chart is by default 2.
+ Logger level in configmap.yaml file in Helm chart is by default 1.
 It means that only info logs are printed.
  To see debug log writings it has to be changed to 4.

  .. code-block:: none